Even before movies like Jaws, New England was known for its beaches. Though not necessarily Connecticut beaches.

 - Lifeguards on duty in the summer season

 Non-residents can purchase a daily parking pass at the entrance to the beach.
 But parking is limited, so plan to arrive early.

-Just across the Alewife Cove from Waterford Beach is Ocean Beach of New London.
+Just across the Alewife Cove from Waterford Beach is Ocean Beach Park of New London.

-National Geographic voted Ocean Beach as one of the best beaches in New England.
+National Geographic voted Ocean Beach Park as one of the best beaches in New England.

 This park is more like a vacation resort, with more amenities beyond its half-mile, white sugar sand beach.
 Major attractions include:

 - 50-meter freshwater swimming pool

 - Food court